 Read | 7 reasons to walk Malleshwaram Street art trail

 Bengaluru Prayana conducts guided heritage and art walks.
-To know about the scheduled walks, visit the Bengaluru Prayana Facebook group or Meetup website.
-Alternatively, you can also write to us at bengaluruprayana@gmail.com.
+To learn about the scheduled walks, visit the Bengaluru Prayana Facebook Group or Instagram Page.
+Alternatively, you can write to us at bengaluruprayana@gmail.com.

 Watch a Kannada movie at old cinemas